carlosperate/LightUpPi-Alarm/README.md

 * __LightUpServer__: Creates an HTTP server to interface with the LightUpAlarm system using a web interface or JSON (used in the LightUpDroid Android app).
 * __LightUpWeb__: Front-end web interface for the LightUpServer.

 Additionally, an Android application can be used to interface with the LightUpPi Alarm system.
-For more information about this app please visit its repository: [LightUpDrop Alarm][1]
+For more information about this app please visit its repository: [LightUpDroid Alarm][1]

 ## Installing LightUpPi Alarm